SlashDB/angular-slashdb/README.md

 angular-slashdb - AngularJS bindings to [SlashDB](http://www.slashdb.com/)
 =========

-Angular-shlashdb is a small plugg-in, allowing you to user [SlashDB](http://www.slashdb.com/) features more easily in your AngulaJS app.
+Angular-shlashdb is a small plug-in, allowing you to user [SlashDB](http://www.slashdb.com/) features more easily in your AngularJS app.
 This plug-in depends on:
 * SlashDB >= 0.9.7
 * AngularJS >= 1.5.7 and < 2.0